wavicto/ChalkCC/README.md

 - `-parse`     Run the lexer and parser.
 Displays C AST.
 - `-codegen`   Run the lexer, parser, and generate assembly file.
 Stops before executable generation.

-# References
+## References
 Jones, J. (2003).
-Abstract syntax tree implementation idioms.
+Abstract Syntax Tree Implementation Idioms.
 In *Proceedings of the 10th Conference
     on Pattern Languages of Programs (PLoP2003)*.
 Retrieved from http://www.hillside.net/plop/plop2003/Papers/Jones-ImplementingASTs.pdf

-Sandler, N. (2024). *Writing a C compiler: Build a real programming language from scratch*.
+Sandler, N. (2024). *Writing a C Compiler: Build a Real Programming Language From Scratch*.
 No Starch
     Press.
 ISBN 978-1718500426

 Wang, D. C., Appel, A. W., Korn, J. L., & Serra, C. S. (1997).
-The Zephyr abstract syntax
+The Zephyr Abstract Syntax
-    description language.
+    Description Language.
 In *Proceedings of the Conference on Domain-Specific Languages (DSL'97)* (p.
 17).
 USENIX Association.